MicrosoftDocs/well-architected/well-architected/oracle-iaas/reliability.md

 - Oracle Enterprise Manager can be deployed on a separate VM to monitor, maintain, and manage Oracle environments.
 - Oracle Enterprise Manager text logs can be loaded to [Log Analytics](/azure/azure-monitor/logs/log-analytics-overview) and used with [Azure Monitor](/azure/azure-monitor/overview) for a single pane of glass monitoring.

-### Recommendations for your Oracle Workload on Azure
+### Recommendations for your Oracle workloads on Azure

 | Recommendation | Benefit |
 | --- | --- |